2024 Jump Start College Tour

 • How long is the program and what is the time commitment?

-Compass runs from February through November.
-Scholars participate in 1–2 sessions per month , with the primary meeting scheduled on the 4th Saturday of each month.
+Compass runs from March through December.
+Scholars participate in 1–2 sessions per month , with the primary meeting scheduled on the 4th Saturday of each month (except November and December).
 Some months may include an additional experience such as a college tour, career exposure, or service project.
 The program does not exceed two commitments per month.

 • Is attendance required?